cashubtc/cashu-ts/README.md

-# Cashu JS
+# Cashu TS

 ⚠️ __Don't be reckless:__ This project is in early development, it does however work with real sats!
 Always use amounts you don't mind loosing.

-Cashu JS is a JavaScript library for [Cashu](https://github.com/cashubtc) wallets written in Typescript.
+Cashu TS is a JavaScript library for [Cashu](https://github.com/cashubtc) wallets written in Typescript.

 Wallet Features: